 - Preheat the oven to 400 degrees F.

 - Place the asparagus spears on a large oiled baking sheet.
 Sprinkle with salt.
-Drizzle generously with olive oil.
-Roast in the 400 degrees F heated-oven for 15-20 mins.
-Remove from heat and let cool briefly.
+Drizzle with extra virgin olive oil (toss to coat and be sure to spread asparagus in one layer.)
+Roast in heated-oven for 15 to 20 mins until tender.
+Remove from heat and let cool slightly.

-- Meanwhile, in a large nonstick skillet, heat 2 tbsp olive oil on medium heat.
-Pat the halloumi cheese squares dry and fry them in batches for 1-2 minutes, turning over once with a spatula.
-When the cheese turns golden brown, remove from heat and set aside briefly.
+- If using halloumi cheese.
+In a large nonstick skillet, heat 2 tbsp olive oil on medium heat until shimmering but not smoking.
+Pat cheese squares dry and fry them in batches for 1-2 minutes, turning over once with a spatula.
+When the cheese turns golden brown, remove from heat and set aside briefly (rest on a paper towel to drain excess oils)

-- To make the vinaigrette, whisk together the sherry reserve vinegar with the olive oil and spices.
+- To make the vinaigrette, whisk together the vinegar with the extra virgin olive oil, garlic, sumac, salt and pepper.

 - In a mixing bowl, combine the grape tomatoes with the fried halloumi and toss them together with the sherry vinaigrette.